pilebones/go-gpsd/README.md

 # go-gpsd

-Go daemon to provides a human readable interface of GPS-device informations
+Go daemon to provides a human readable interface of GPS-device informations.